Features Below Available To: ✅ Grow Plan ✅ Track Plan ❌ Free Plan

 Adding Taxes

-To add Taxes, you can again select the 'Add Line Item' in the lower right of the screen and select Taxes.
-Depending on whether you are using QuickBooks Online or not, the way to apply taxes will differ.
+To add Taxes, you can again select the 'Add Line Item' in the lower left of the screen and select 'Taxes'.
+Depending on whether you are using QuickBooks Online, the way to apply taxes will differ.

 For Non-QuickBooks Online Users